Add an existing user to an existing group in Linux

 $ usermod -g www-data jack

-To list all the users that belong to a group, you can use the lid command.
+To list all the users that belong to a group, you can use the getent command.
+This reads the group database and works on every modern distribution.

 If you want to list all the groups that this user belongs to, you can use the groups command.